 By no means all bingo sites accept Paypal, however – many Dragonfish sites and all Cozy sites use Neteller instead.
 Other e-wallets sometimes used by UK players are ecoPayz (e.g. at Gala Bingo) and Skrill/Moneybookers.
 Both Skrill and Neteller are owned by the Paysafe Group (who also, as the name suggests, own Paysafecard).

 Mobile phone billing allows deposits to be deducted from PAYG credit or added to the player’s next phone bill.
-While this seems an obvious facility to be incorporated into an app installed on one’s phone, you may be surprised to hear that a few bingo sites including Winner Bingo allow deposits to be charged to a mobile phone bill regardless of whether the phone is ever actually used to play!
+While this seems an obvious facility to be incorporated into a phone app such as mFortune Bingo, you may be surprised to hear that a few bingo sites including Winner Bingo allow deposits to be charged to a mobile phone bill regardless of whether the phone is ever actually used to play!
 The most commonly used mobile phone billing system is called Boku and to use it, all you have to do is enter your phone number in the banking section (from any device).
 A text message is then sent to your phone requesting authorisation and once you reply, the payment goes through.
 (Technically, this is an evolution of the old system whereby items such as ringtones could be purchased by sending a text to a premium number).
 Clearly there are some big advantages to this arrangement in terms of simplicity (no card numbers to remember and no need for a bank account or credit check if you use PAYG) and security (the player gives out no information apart from their phone number and no fraud is possible unless the phone itself is lost or stolen).

 Of course there are disadvantages to this method as well and some of these are:

 - Players may not be allowed to use it for their initial deposit, for security (and age/ID verification) reasons